GIMP: Realistic Blend Effects - A Masterclass in Channels

 Masking & Isolation

 Start with a green screen layer to aid in precise masking.
-Use Mask to Selection to isolate your subject and create a clean, non-destructive layer.
+Use Mask to Selection to isolate the subject and create a clean non-destructive base.

 Color Harmonization